embeddedinn/embeddedinn.github.io/_posts/2017-05-15-hijacking-openssl-renegotiated-keys-for-server-wiretaps.md

 Wireshark comes with an inbuilt capability to decrypt TLS traffic if master_key can be provided.
 Master key is matched to the sessions `random` send as part of `Client hello` using a "master-secret log file"

-You can tell Wireshark where to find the key file via Edit→Preferences→Protocols→SSL→(Pre)-Master-Secret log filename.
+You can tell Wireshark where to find the key file via `Edit→Preferences→Protocols→SSL→(Pre)-Master-Secret log filename`.
 Key log file format is :

 ```bash
 CLIENT_RANDOM <space> <64 bytes of hex encoded client_random> <space> <96 bytes of hex encoded master secret>